Mandeville Verdict is in....

 I hate to say this.. but when I saw the Dr. in the hallways before final arguments, I did not even realize it was him because he almost appeared jovial...
 I truly believe that he had no remorse for his crime other than he got caught and now his life is fucked. oh well, at least he isnt starving to death like other human beings out there.... he will be out in 2-5 and back to living his life. though, I cant imagine that people in his circle will quite look at him the same. but he will still have his hardcore friends. they were there in the courtroom and they were very supportive of him. he will be just fine.... he isnt broke he didnt get a limb blown off by a roadside bomb. he just fucked his life up by behaving in a very stupid way and he was finally curbed by the law. it needed to happen. he was out of control. lives were likely saved by throwing him in the gray bar hotel for a period in his life. it's kick back time for him now.... time moves fast for old people. he will be back out in no time.

-responding to a comment by adrian
+comment by adrian

 11.3.09 - 12:56 pm